"Under the Sea", Connected, level 4, November 2018

 Students from local high schools surveyed a 100-metre long rocky reef located 11 kilometres off the Taranaki coast.
 They partnered with divers, biologists, engineers, fishers, and local iwi to discover and record the plants and animals that make their home.

-You can find a PDF version of the teaching notes here:
+You can find the article and the teaching notes here:

 Other useful resources